 The Four Voices in Your Head

 Are you tired of feeling overwhelmed or confused?
 Do you long for peace of mind?
-In Part 1 of this series, Patrick Morley introduces the four voices competing to shape what you do, say, and feel—and one way that you can help guard your heart.
+This week, bestselling author Patrick Morley introduces the four voices competing to shape what you do, say, and feel—and one way that you can help guard your heart.

 By Patrick Morley